 What are the changes coming in 2020?

 In 2020, DHS will implement an electronic registration system that employers must use when seeking permission to file H-1B cap-subject cases.
-Employer will electronically submit a short questionnaire to request a permission to file H-1B cap-subject cases.
+Employers will electronically submit a short questionnaire to request permission to file H-1B cap-subject cases.
 DHS will allocate H-1B slots against the electronic registrations using the new selection method first implemented in 2019.
-Employers then will prepare full H-1B cases only if DHS selects their registrations.
+Employers will then prepare full H-1B cases only if DHS selects their registrations.
 This change should save employers and DHS significant time and expense.